hamhamtv/pig/README.md

 # pig
-Pig is a simple dice game first described in print by John Scarne in 1945.[1]
-Players take turns to roll a single die as many times as they wish, adding all roll results to a running total, but losing their gained score for the turn if they roll a 1.
+Pig is a simple dice game first described in print by John Scarne in 1945.Players take turns to roll a single die as many times as they wish, adding all roll results to a running total, but losing their gained score for the turn if they roll a 1.

 Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":